 — Sept.
 6: Amazon.com Inc. announces four new Kindle Fire tablet computers as it steps up competition with Apple Inc. and its iPad.
 Two of the models have screens nearly as large as the iPad's, at lower prices.
 Those will start shipping in November, while the smaller, 7-inch models will start selling Sept.
 14. Amazon also refreshes its line of stand-alone e-readers.

-— Wednesday: Apple unveils the iPhone 5, with a taller screen and the ability to connect to faster data networks known as 4G.
+— Sept.
+12: Apple unveils the iPhone 5, with a taller screen and the ability to connect to faster data networks known as 4G.
 It will go on sale in the U.S. on Sept.
-21, with advance orders starting this Friday.
-Apple also refreshed the iPod Nano and the iPod Touch.
+21. Apple also refreshed the iPod Nano and the iPod Touch.
 Plus, it introduced a new type of headphone called EarPods, which are meant to fit comfortably in more people's ears.

 More like this story